Environmental

 Engine Tier Strategy

-Since entering the offshore market, Kirby’s investment strategy has reduced Tier 0 engines by 95%
+Since entering the offshore market Kirby’s investment strategy has removed all Tier 0 engines

 Since 2015 Kirby’s investment strategy has spent